Instructors (師範 & 先生)

 Dr. Mark Weingarden, Godan, began his karate practice in 1971 as an undergraduate student at the University of Pittsburgh training directly under Mr. Sadaharu Honda.

-Dr. Weingarden is a Doctor of Medicine from the University of Pennsylvania, specializing in Oral Surgery.
+Mark Weingarden received a Doctor of Dental Medicine (D.M.D) from the University of Pittsburgh and specialized in Oral Surgery.

 Mark is the Chief Instructor of the Carnegie Mellon University Mumon Karate Club.